agence2dav/oc6/README.md

     php bin/console doctrine:fixtures:load

+If you need to redo all that, you can kill the database:

+    php bin/console doctrine:database:drop --force

-In localhosting, you can using the server of Symfony:
+In localhosting only, you can using the server of Symfony:

     symfony server:start -d

+From there, your site will totally be operationnal.

-On a webserver, the root folder is /public.
+### On a webserver

-The git clone should be loaded from the /repository.
+Use the root folder /public to perform the git clone.
+That will create the directory `oc6`.
-The created folder, `snowtricks`, should be blank and created before via `adduser`, and obtain it's ftp codes.
+You can now do a `adduser oc6`, and obtain it's ftp codes.

-To perform the installation for the virtualhost, follow the instructions from: <a href="https://symfony.com/doc/current/setup/web_server_configuration.html">Symfony Docs</a>
+Set your virtualhost, following the instructions from: <a href="https://symfony.com/doc/current/setup/web_server_configuration.html">Symfony Docs</a>.
+You don't need the options of `SetHandler proxy:unix` as it is said.

+A very good tutorial for clone a repository on a webserver, tested and it works, is : <a href="http://david-robert.fr/articles/view/deployer-symfony-vps"></a>.
+You can follow it step by step.

 ## Usage